 Hewlett-Packard Alumni Association Membership and Posting Agreement

 Terms of service.
 Posts are traceable and archived.
 Posts are the responsibility of the authors.
 By joining, you agree to accept the terms of the HPAA Membership and Posting Agreement.
 The Hewlett-Packard Alumni Association is an independent volunteer organization operated by former employees.
-It is not endorsed or supported by HPI or HPE.
+Not officially endorsed or supported.